Cutwell/garmin-celestial-watchface/.github/CONTRIBUTING.md

 2. Follow the [Getting Started](https://developer.garmin.com/connect-iq/connect-iq-basics/getting-started/) page to install Monkey C and VSCode development extensions.

+!
+Note: Remember to set the position of the watch in the simulator (or by temporarily replacing `lat` and `lng` in `calculateSunriseSunset()` with dummy values).
+This is required since the simulator default `(180.00, 180.00)` isn't a valid position and breaks the functionality.

 3. Create a working branch and start with your changes!

 ### Commit your update